 Toronto-based financial services provider Wave has acquired Every, a FinTech startup that provides business accounts and debit cards to small businesses.
 The financial terms of the transaction were not disclosed.

-“Our modern approach to deposit accounts and card products, combined with Wave’s suite of financial products has the potential to reduce a lot of friction for small business owners.”
+“Our modern approach to deposit accounts and card products…has the potential to reduce a lot of friction for small business owners.”

 Wave said the acquisition will advance plans to further integrate financial products directly into its suite of services.
 The company also noted that it was impressed by Toronto-based Every’s vision of simplifying small business banking, and that Every’s company culture and geographic proximity were key factors in choosing to combine the teams.

 “With Every joining Wave, we are moving one step closer to being able to serve our customers entire small business financial needs by adding business accounts and card products to our existing offering,” said Les Whiting, Chief Financial Services Officer of Wave.
 “Wave and Every share a vision on how small business finances for entrepreneurs should actually work.”

 Every provides entrepreneurs online business bank accounts through a Visa debit card.
 The account connects to services like Shopify, Stripe, Bitpay, and Square, while carrying out typical banking functions like transferring money and sending cheques, depositing funds, and paying bills.